Debunking a UFO "Documentary":

 So when the story broke, the newspapers resported that the military had recovered a crashed alien spaceship.
 The government stepped in and said "naw, that's a weather balloon."
 Of course no one believed that it was a weather balloon, because it clearly wasn't.
 So for decades, millions of people were convinced that extraterrestrials had crashed in the southwestern United States in the mid 20th century and that the U.S. government was keeping the extraterrestrials' remains locked away behind sealed doors and red tape.

 Of course, at the time, the government and the military couldn't reveal what the crashed object really was.
 The official explanation was "weather balloon", but nobody bought it, and rightly so.
-Only fairly recently was the information about the object declassified.
-It was actually a top secret reconnaisance balloon for spying on the Russians.
+Only relatively recently has the information about the object been declassified.
+It was actually a top secret reconnaissance balloon for spying on the Russians.
 No unearthly materials, no cryptic writing, and certainly no dead aliens.
 Pretty anticlimactic, but at least now we civilians know.

 The Betty and Barney Hill "Abduction"